Feist (singer): Multitudes (2021–present)

 In June 2021, Feist announced that her live Multitudes residency would begin in Europe in summer 2021.
 It included performances in Hamburg, Ottawa and Toronto, and featured new songs without the release of a new album.
 Initially intended to accompany the release of Pleasure, the style of Multitudes as a traditional, intimate and communal experience for smaller audiences was a concept that Feist and designer Rob Sinclair co-designed.

-On 1 September 2022, Feist announced that she would withdraw from opening for Arcade Fire on their tour after their frontman Win Butler was accused of sexual misconduct.
+On September 1, 2022, Feist announced that she would withdraw from opening for Arcade Fire on their tour after their frontman Win Butler was accused of sexual misconduct.

-On 14 February 2023, Feist released three new songs, "Hiding Out In The Open", "In Lightning" and "Love Who We Are Meant To", from her sixth studio album, Multitudes, announcing its scheduled release on 14 April 2023.
+On February 14, 2023, Feist released three new songs, "Hiding Out In The Open", "In Lightning" and "Love Who We Are Meant To", from her sixth studio album, Multitudes, announcing its scheduled release on April 14, 2023.
 In the same year, she appeared on Hayden's album Are We Good, as a duet vocalist on the single "On a Beach".

-Feist also announced a North American spring tour in 2023 to promote Multitudes.
+Feist also announced a North American and European tour to promote Multitudes.